United States Marshals Service: Deputy Marshals

-Deputy U.S. Marshals start their careers at the GS-7 pay grade.
-After the first year in grade, they are promoted to GS-9, the following year GS-11, the following year GS-12.
-Once deputies reach the GS-11 pay grade, they are reclassified as 1811 Criminal Investigators.
-Criminal Investigators work additional hours and receive an additional 25% Law Enforcement Availability Pay on top of their base pay.
+Deputy U.S. Marshals start their careers at the GS-5 to GS-7 pay grade.
+Once deputies graduate from the Academy they are reclassified as 1811 Criminal Investigators. this allows them to work additional hours and receive an additional 25% Law Enforcement Availability Pay on top of their base pay.
+Prior to this new deputies did not receive the 1811 Criminal Investigators until after they reached the GS-11 pay grade.
+This practice caused financial hardship and retention issues to new deputies coming into the agency in the past.
+After the first year in grade, they are promoted to GS-9, then to GS-11 after a second year, and then to GS-12 after a third year.

 Duties performed include criminal investigations, execution of warrants, and other investigative operations.
 They also protect government officials, process seized assets of crime rings for investigative agencies, and relocate and arrange new identities for federal witnesses in the United States Federal Witness Protection Program, which is headed by the USMS.
-After Congress passed the Adam Walsh Act, the U.S. Marshals Service was chosen to head the new federal sex offender tracking and prosecution hot team.
+After Congress passed the Adam Walsh Act, the U.S. Marshals Service was chosen to head the new federal sex offender tracking and prosecution team.

 Special Deputy Marshals

-The Director of the United States Marshals Service is authorized to deputize the following persons to perform the functions of a Deputy U.S. Marshal in any district designated by the Director:
+The director of the United States Marshals Service is authorized to deputize the following persons to perform the functions of a deputy U.S. Marshal in any district designated by the director: